sellisttg/AVP/readme.md

 ###g.
 Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0;
 ###h.
 Created or used a design style guide and/or a pattern library;
 ###i.
 Performed usability tests with people;
 Our residents test users performed usability testing.
-In addition to the our users outside the project team, we also solicited voluteers from outside the team to perform additional user testing.
+In addition to the our users outside the project team, we also solicited volunteers from outside the team to perform additional user testing.
 Our focus was to identify 'real' users that we associated with our personas to make sure we could trace user stories through to completion.
 ###j.
 Used an iterative approach, where feedback informed subsequent work or versions of the prototype;
-The iterative development approach for this prototype uses the Agile/Scrum methodology guilded by our resident Agile Coach (Hiren)
+The iterative development approach for this prototype uses the Agile/Scrum methodology guided by our resident Agile Coach (Hiren)
-1. Prior to beging the agile/scrum process, the team setup the facilities including the collaborative work-area, gathered supplies, selected the tools, configured the architecture, and identified each sprint goal
+1. Prior to begining the agile/scrum process, the team setup the facilities including the collaborative work-area, gathered supplies, selected the tools, configured the architecture, and identified each sprint goal
 2. Set up team collaboration site in tree.taiga.io [Evidence?] with the product backlog used to guide team
 3. At the beginning of each sprint, we identified the sprint backlog, held a sprint planning meeting using [Agile Planning Poker](https://cloud.githubusercontent.com/assets/23264395/23377082/6d2ef5be-fce3-11e6-8f10-9d5e17832427.jpg)
 4. Held daily scrum meetings at the same time and place with visibility of the Kanban task board